ak80/edu/res/catalogs/TddGoneWrong.md

 Work with customer to define behaviour.
 Capture with specs like Fitnesse, Cucumber etc

-Critisism:
+Criticism:
 * Kent Beck: usually customer not available (early on).
 But with only having unit test there is the danger that they devolve to only developer tests (ie testing API instead of behavior).
 * James Shore: customers never looked at our Fitnesse ATDD tests, they were slow, hard to write, devs hated them!

-So, work closeley with customer to get to the level were you could implement them but actually do it with unit tests.
+So, work closely with customer to get to the level were you could implement them but actually do it with unit tests.

 ## BDD